 Each state’s crash report is an outline for the 5 w’s: who, what, when, where, and why.
-Investigators talk with drivers, passengers and witnesses at the scene of the crash; based upon their testimony and the physical evidence, the lead investigator writes a preliminary narrative of the accident.
-Within days, or more likely weeks, additional evidence is added to the report.
+Investigators talk with drivers, passengers, and witnesses at the scene of the crash; based upon their testimony and the physical evidence, the lead investigator writes a preliminary narrative of the accident.
+Within days or weeks, additional evidence is added to the report.
 This may include a photogrammetry report detailing the distances between objects (for use in crash reconstruction), new evidence or testimony.
 Evidence that conflicts with initial findings is investigated further before the accident report is finalized.

 The following list describes in part some general information that may be documented on the report:

 - An estimate of property damage to vehicles